albertoslavicadev/albertoslavicadev/README.md

 <br>

-### :computer: A developer passionete about technology.
+### :computer: A developer passionate about technology.

 #### :smiley_cat: Currently unemployed but looking for work!!!